CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.6.md

 ## Overview

 **Microsoft Copilot** is designed with security and compliance in mind.
 It does not store or share any of the user's data.
 It only uses the data or information that the user explicitly provides as input or context.
-It also respects the user's privacy and preferences, and does not collect any personal or sensitive information by itself.
+It also respects the user's privacy and preferences and does not collect any personal or sensitive information by itself.

-Given below are the capabilities from Microsoft Purview which strengthen your data security and compliance for Microsoft Copilot for Microsoft 365:
+Given below are the capabilities from Microsoft Purview that strengthen your data security and compliance for Microsoft Copilot for Microsoft 365:

 ## Auditing in Microsoft 365 Copilot

 Microsoft Purview auditing solutions provide an integrated solution to help organizations effectively respond to security events, forensic investigations, internal investigations, and compliance obligations.
-Thousands of user and admin operations performed in dozens of Microsoft 365 services including **M365 Copilot** and solutions are captured, recorded, and retained in your organization's unified audit log.
+Thousands of user and admin operations performed in dozens of Microsoft 365 services, including **M365 Copilot** and solutions, are captured, recorded, and retained in your organization's unified audit log.
 Audit records for these events are searchable by security ops, IT admins, insider risk teams, and compliance and legal investigators in your organization.
 This capability provides visibility into the activities performed across your **Microsoft 365 organization**.

 For **Auditing in M365 Copilot**, details are captured when users interact with Copilot.
 Events include how and when users interact with Copilot, in which Microsoft 365 service the activity took place, and references to the files stored in Microsoft 365 that were accessed during the interaction.
 If these files have a sensitivity label applied, that's also captured.